skupperproject/skupper-example-redis/README.md

 This example deploys a simple highly available Redis architecture with Sentinel across multiple Kubernetes clusters using Skupper.

-In addition to the Redis server and Redis Sentinel, the example contains one service:
+In addition to the Redis Server and Redis Sentinel, the example contains an additional service:

 * A wiki-getter service that exposes an `/api/search?query=` endpoint.
   The server returns the result from the Redis cache if present otherwise